 Christine G. Espino, PhD

 Christine is a senior counsel in the Litigation Department, and a member of the Life Sciences Patent practice.
-She works with pharmaceutical and biotechnology clients at all stages of product development, from early-stage R&D through clinical trials and product commercialization.
-She brings the dual perspectives of scientist and attorney to her role as counsel on US and foreign patent prosecution, post-grant proceedings, transactional due diligence, and freedom-to-operate and patentability analyses.
+She brings the dual perspectives of scientist and attorney to her role as counsel to pharmaceutical and biotechnology clients at all stages of product development, from early-stage R&D through clinical trials and product commercialization.
+Christine’s practice includes US and foreign patent prosecution, post-grant proceedings and other contentious matters, transactional due diligence, and freedom-to-operate and patentability analyses.
+She has secured robust patent protection in a variety of technical areas and therapeutic modalities, including small molecule drugs, protein-drug and antibody-drug conjugates, crystalline polymorphs, pharmaceutical formulations, lipid nanoparticles, and methods of drug manufacturing.